 In both a single-node and multi-node installation, you need to install both the Salt Master service and the Salt Minion service on the Salt Master host:

-- In a Multi-node installation scenario, this is the server that will become the Salt Master(s).
+- In a Multi-node installation scenario, this is the node that will become the Salt Master(s).

 To install Salt on the Salt Master node: